 It is becoming ever easier for the end user to give his disused products a responsible place.
 After all, many brand manufacturers are taking back their fashion items or plastic packaging in order to return them to the production cycle.
 Cosmetic manufacturers such as Lush, Kiehl's or MAC reward their customers even for returned plastic containers.

 Fashion companies are increasingly specializing in innovative materials made from recycled raw materials.
 Examples are Econyl® or Tencel.
-Patagonia, Stella McCartney, Nike, Adidas, Gucci or Ecoalf are just some of the companies that have brought recycling into their brand promise.
-The most well-known example is probably the Parley shoe by Adidas, which is made of plastic from the ocean.
+Patagonia, Stella McCartney, Nike, Adidas, Gucci or Ecoalf are just a few companies that have included recycling in their brand promise.
+The best known example is the Parley shoe from Adidas, which is made of plastic from the ocean.

 Recycling as a way of life